 Borzoi

 The borzoi is a breed of domestic dog (Canis lupus familiaris) also called the Russian wolfhound and descended from dogs brought to Russia from central Asian countries.
-It is similar in shape to a greyhound,
+It is similar in shape to a greyhound,and is also a member of the sighthound family.

 The system by which Russians over the ages named their sighthounds was a series of descriptive terms, not actual names.
 "Borzói" is the masculine singular form of an archaic Russian adjective that means "fast".